D3ch/d3ch/README.md

 ### me
-wsg im dachxd
+[👋] wsg im dachxd

  its pronounced dAH-tch (like match but with a d)

-creator of h3ll (v1), hell.2 (v2), and hell (v2 or v3)
+[💯] creator of hell v3

-solo coder it'd be nice to colab.
+[🤓] ik sm html and wtv unity language is

-ik sm html and how to get games from their original site.
+## if you're costco gtdo my page you a poopyhead 😡

 check me out on replit
 d3ch, dachxd, and dach7